Elisandil/rural-reservations/README.md

 #### ⚠️ NOTE:
 This document is subject to change.
-The information contained herein may be updated or modified in future versions of the project.
+The information contained here may be updated or modified in future versions of the project.